Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 2. For extra caution, sterilize forceps used for subsampling by dipping in 70% EtOH and flame sterilizing.
 3. Turn on the heatshaker to 56°C. If the Buffer ATL or AL has precipitate, place it in a heatshaker.
 Allow the buffer to heat until all precipitate is gone (~15 minutes), swirl as needed.
 4. Aliquot ~25 mL of 100% EtOH into a 50 mL Falcon tube and store at -20°C freezer for later use.
-5. Ensure 100% molecular grade EtOH has been added to Buffer AW1 and AW2 according to the Qiagen DNeasy Blood and Tissue Kit manufacturer's instructions.
+5. Ensure 100% molecular grade EtOH has been added to Buffer AW1 and AW2 according to the QIAGEN DNeasy Blood and Tissue Kit manufacturer's instructions.

 #### Subsample Preparation
 If the subsample is too large (> ~1 mm), use a sterilized razor blade and forceps to break off a small piece and relocate it to a new 1.5 mL tube.
 Cutting the tissue into smaller pieces has been found to result in more efficient lysis.
 If you are dealing with a hard-shelled organism (e.g., gastropod), use a sterilized mortar and pestle to break down the hard outer shell and access the soft tissue for extraction.

 ### Tissue Extraction
 For most organismal samples, the standard QIAGEN Blood & Tissue protocol (Option A) as follows works for extracting DNA.
-However, for some smaller specimens (e.g., larval stage organisms, eggs) and/or organisms with a calcarious outer shell (e.g., pteropods, orphurioids), a modified protocol (Option B) with smaller volumes is more effective.
+However, for some smaller specimens (e.g., larval stage organisms, eggs, zooplankton), a modified protocol (Option B) with smaller volumes is more effective.
+Some taxonomic groups, including nemerteans, gastropod molluscs, ophiuroids, crinoids, echinoderms, and some crustaceans, particularly individuals with bright color pigments and/or those that produce a lot of mucus, also benefit from more complex protocols that remove inhibitors or other biological compounds.
+For these specimens, we recommend using a [QIAGEN Plant Kit](https://github.com/Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/blob/main/DNeasy-Plant-Maxi-Kit-Protocol-April2012.pdf) according to the manufacturer's protocol.

 1. In the 1.5 mL tube with the subsampled tissue, add 180 μL Buffer ATL (Option A) or 45 μL (Option B).
 2. Add 20 μL Proteinase K (Option A) or 5 μL (Option B) and mix by vortexing.